Ex-CIA engineer convicted in massive theft of secret info

 “He’s the one who broke into that system,” Denton said.
 “He’s the one who took that backup, the backup he sent to WikiLeaks.”

-The prosecutor also encouraged jurors to consider evidence of an attempted coverup, including a list of chores Schulte drew that had an entry reading, “Delete suspicious emails.”
+The prosecutor also encouraged jurors to consider evidence of an attempted cover-up, including a list of chores Schulte drew up that had an entry reading, “Delete suspicious emails.”

 “This is someone who’s hiding the things that he’s done wrong,” Denton said.

-Once the jury got the case, U.S. District Judge Jesse Furman complimented Schulte on his closing argument.
+Once the jury got the case, Furman complimented Schulte on his closing argument.

 “Mr. Schulte, that was impressively done,” the judge said with jurors out of the courtroom.
 “Depending on what happens here, you may have a future as a defense lawyer.”